ELEMENTARY PHILOSOPHY PAPER FOR PARENTS

 the child will have a better sense of conflict resolution in the future.

 These are the main aspects of what the Montessori Elementary program is.

 Montessori developed her method by observing the child.
 It is from these

-observations that she was able to develop a curriculum specially suited to each
+observations that she was able to develop a curriculum specially suited

+responsibility and growth.
 All then help to educate the whole child in

 by Natasha Siva-Shook, Elementary Teacher

 Works Cited: Polk-Lillard, Paula.
 Montessori Today, Shocken Books,

 New York: 1996